Special Educational Needs

 - Duty Staff

 The Skegness Academy holds a formal parents' evening for each year group at least once a year and all parents are invited to attend.
-In addition to this we welcome parents to make contact with us to arrange an appointment if you have any concerns.
+In addition to this we welcom parents of SEND pupils to review meetings.

 We also work closely with the following agencies:-

 - Lincolnshire County Council: Specialist Teaching Teams (including specialist teachers of both visually and hearing impaired children): https://www.lincolnshire.gov.uk/edulincs/school-support-and-specialist-services/specialist-teaching-team-including-the-dyslexia-outreach-team/129921.article

 - Lincolnshire County Council: Educational Psychology Service: https://www.lincolnshire.gov.uk/parents/family-support/the-educational-psychology-service/

 - Lincolnshire County Council: Working Together Team